-- Start by reading the Meals from the Heart 2021 guidelines.
+- Start by reading the Meals from the Heart guidelines.
 To participate in the program, all volunteers are required to review and agree.
 Next, decide if you want to drop off a meal or prepare one inside the House.
 Then sign up using our online calendar.
 If you are having issues with the online calendar, please visit the How to Sign Up page for more details.

-2. Do I need to be vaccined to participate in the program?
+2. Do I need to be vaccinated for COVID-19 to participate in the program?

 - Yes.
-At this time all volunteers participating in the limited Meals from the Heart opportunity will need to be vaccinated for COVID-19 (not including the booster) to enter into the House and prepare a meal.
+At this time, all volunteers participating in the limited Meals from the Heart opportunity will need to be vaccinated for COVID-19 (not including the booster) to enter into the House and prepare a meal.

 3. Do I have to wear a mask while volunteering?

 - Yes.
-To keep our guest families safe, all volunteers must wear a mask while inside the Ronald McDonald House (even if they are vaccinated).
+All volunteers must wear a mask while inside the Ronald McDonald House (even if they are vaccinated for COVID-19).
 Extra masks are available at the front desk.

-- Please bring a current photo ID and the information regarding your vaccine (date(s) and type).
+- Please bring a current photo ID and the information regarding your COVID-19 vaccine (date(s) and type).

 5. How many people can I have in my group?

-- During this limited volunteer period, groups can have a maximum of six individuals.
-Children over the age of 12 can participate if they are vaccinated and are included in the group of six.
+- During this limited volunteer period, groups can have a maximum of ten individuals.
+Children over the age of 12 can participate if they are vaccinated and are included in the group total.

 6. How do I get there?